Mordechai Gur: Military career

-Gur was born in Jerusalem and later joined the Palmach Haganah (the underground armed group of the Jews in the British Mandate of Palestine).
+Gur was born in Jerusalem as Mordechai Gorban to Moshe and Tovah Gorban.
+His father's family were from Ukraine, and his mother's were from Poland.
+At age 13, he joined the Palmach Haganah (the underground armed group of the Jews in the British Mandate of Palestine).
+Among his duties in the Haganah were overseeing the Gadna pre-military preparatory program for adolescents.

 He continued serving in a military capacity with the founding of the Israel Defense Forces (IDF) during the 1948 Arab-Israeli War.

 In the IDF, Gur served in the Paratroopers Brigade most of his career and became one of the symbols of the "red beret" brigade.
 During the 1950s he was a company commander under the command of Ariel Sharon.
 He was wounded during a counter-terror raid in Khan Yunis in 1955 (Operation Elkayam) and received a recommendation of honor from Chief of Staff Moshe Dayan.
 In 1957 he was appointed as adjutant to the brigade commander.
 After serving in this position Gur went to study at the École Supérieure de Guerre in Paris.

 After two years in France, he returned and was appointed as the commander of the Golani Brigade (1961–1963) and commanded the counter-terror raid in Nukiev.
 He brought over the traditions and attitude of the Paratroopers, raised morale, and helped instill an espirit de corps in Golani for which the brigade is still famous.
 In 1965 he was appointed as the head of the operations branch in the general staff of the IDF.
 During 1965-1967 served as a commander of the IDF Command and Staff College.